elunna/hackem/hackem_changelog.md

         - Being confused

 - [x] Elementals:
-    - All elemental monsters can engulf creatures smaller than it
+    - The new elemental monsters can engulf creatures smaller than them.
-    - can be zapped and transformed
+    - Some elementals can be zapped and transformed depending on the ray type (splice)
-    - Ex: Zap water elemental with / of Cold to turn it into Ice Elemental
+    - Ex: Zap a water elemental with wand of cold to turn it into Ice Elemental
-- [x] Were-monsters: summon wider (and more dangerous) diversity of monsters
+- [x] Were-monsters summon wider (and more dangerous) diversity of monsters
 - [x] Rabid monsters can no longer be tamed
 - [x] Elves are lawful instead of chaotic
 - [x] All orcs are immune to poison
 - [x] Nymphs and mermaids will introduce themselves when seducing you (splice)
-- [x] Nymphs now hate iron.
+- [x] Nymphs now hate iron (slice)
-- [x] Imps now hate iron.
+- [x] Imps now hate iron (slice)
+- [x] All fungi/migos: now hate copper and receive an extra d6 damage from copper.
+- [x] Copper does extra damage vs monsters with disease, decay, and pestilence attacks.
 - [x] Almost all of team a is now vulnerable to acid (bug spray)
-- [x] All Fungi/migos: now hate copper and receive an extra d6 damage from copper.
-- [x] Copper does extra damage vs monsters with disease, decay, and pestilence attacks.
 - [x] All Zouthern animals now have a small chance of death-dropping boomerangs.
 - [x] Gnolls:
-    - Evil already had gnolls, so I disabled the Evil gnolls in favor of the slashem versions - and used the G symbol instead)
+    - Evil already had gnolls, so I disabled the Evil gnolls(h) in favor of the SLASH'EM versions - and used the G symbol instead)
     - Updated to match evil weight/size, poison res, infravisible, berzerk.
-- [x] Priests, soldiers, the watch, and player monsters can also be a variety of different races.
-- [x] Shopkeepers:
-    - usually spawn get a shotgun and shells
-    - Doubled their base level (compared to vanilla) (from SlashEM)
-- [x] Player monsters:
-    - can be encountered throughout the game.
-    - They covet the Amulet of Yendor, and attempt to steal it.
-    - Any monster, should it get a hold of the Amulet of Yendor, can and will sacrifice it on an endgame altar.
 - [x] Stone golems, gargoyles, winged gargoyles: Now vulnerable to digging rays, halves their HP.
 - [x] Rats: Can tamed with cheese
-- [x] gelatinous cube and green slime now have engulfing attacks
+- [x] Green slime now have engulfing attacks
 - [x] Baby gray dragons: get MR20 (twice the other baby dragons)
 - [x] Dragons and Xorns eat hard gems
 - [x] Gnome Kings: Raised to lvl 9, gnome warriors to 7.